 - Which of the different target audiences would each page be most valuable to?

-We made a lot of sketching and drawing together on a whiteboard that later became paper wireframes.
-Between our workshop-meetings I displayed my wireframes for different colleges to gain feedback and made changes if needed.
+We made a lot of sketching and drawing together first on the whiteboard that later became paper wireframes.
+Between our workshop meetings, I displayed my wireframes for different colleges and stakeholders to gain feedback and made changes if needed.

-Early wireframes drawn on whiteboard presenting the 4 different audiences.
+Early wireframes drawn on a whiteboard presenting the 4 different audiences.

-After this when we felt satisfied the wireframes got created in Sketch and was made clickable in Invison where they were presented to our sister agency and client.
-From here there was a lot of discussion and improvements. since we were spread across Sweden on different locations.
+After this, we felt satisfied the wireframes got created in Sketch and were made clickable in InVison where they were presented to our sister agency and client.
+Since we were spread across Sweden in different locations.
 Invision became an excellent tool to present our work and quickly gather feedback to make changes and improvements to our Sketch files.

-This site was later released and is active today.
+This site was later released and is active: https://www.additive.sandvik/en/